JFLeiteee/JFLeiteee/README.md

 I have interest in Web development, languages like: Javascript(+ HTML5 e CSS3), PHP, React Native and others

-Come see know about my profile in Linkedin: https://www.linkedin.com/in/josé-silva-29b329249/
+Come know about my profile in Linkedin: https://www.linkedin.com/in/josé-silva-29b329249/